30-Minute Dinner/ Dinner/ Italian Recipes/ Side dish/ vegetarian dinner

 • Be careful to not overcook the gnocchi, or they will be tough.
 If you’re not sure how long to cook your gnocchi (overcooked gnocchi will be tough!) you can cook just 1 gnocchi and if you’re happy will the results, cook the whole batch!

-• Storage: Cooked gnocchi will keep in the fridge for about 2 days.
-The next day, you can pan-fry the cooked gnocchi with butter (don’t leave the uncooked dough in the fridge).
+• Storage: Cooked gnocchi will keep in the fridge for about 2-3 days.
+The next day, you can pan-fry the cooked gnocchi in butter (don’t leave the uncooked dough in the fridge).

 • How to freeze gnocchi: